Fast and Memory Efficient Multimodal Journey Planning with Delays: Experiments

 D-ULTRA-TB error rates \emph{decrease} with larger~$\Delta$: without replacement, from 411 to 168 failed queries on London and from 152 to 28 on Switzerland; with replacement, from 249 to 143 on London and from 51 to 2 on Switzerland.
-Larger delay buffers generate more event-level shortcuts, improving transfer coverage and reducing coverage-gap errors; this improvement outweighs the additional annotation-deactivation errors introduced by the wider delay intervals.
+Larger delay buffers generate more event-level shortcuts, improving transfer coverage and reducing coverage-gap errors.
 Replacement shortcuts further reduce D-ULTRA-TB's errors by recovering some removed event-level shortcuts (e.g., 411 vs.\ 249 at $\Delta = 0$ on London), but substantial errors persist because replacement cannot address the fundamental coverage-gap mechanism.
-With replacement shortcuts, stop-level algorithms are immune to both failure modes: the projection provides broad stop-pair coverage regardless of which individual event-level shortcuts exist, and stop-level edges carry no delay annotations that could be deactivated.
+With replacement shortcuts, stop-level algorithms avoid this failure mode: the projection provides broad stop-pair coverage regardless of which individual event-level shortcuts exist.
 Without replacement, the 3 failures on Switzerland at $\Delta = 0$ (2 queries for D-ULTRA-RAPTOR\,/\,(EP), 1 for D-ULTRA-CSA) confirm that immunity depends on the replacement step recovering any shortcuts lost during the update.